MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mvexpandoperator.md

 Expands multi-value dynamic arrays or property bags into multiple records.

-`mv-expand` can be described as the opposite operator to aggregation operators that pack multiple values into a single [dynamic](./scalar-data-types/dynamic.md)-typed array or property bag, such as `summarize` ... `make-list()` and `make-series`.
+`mv-expand` can be described as the opposite of the aggregation operators that pack multiple values into a single [dynamic](./scalar-data-types/dynamic.md)-typed array or property bag, such as `summarize` ... `make-list()` and `make-series`.
 Each element in the (scalar) array or property bag generates a new record in the output of the operator.
-All other columns of the input that are not being expanded are duplicated to all the records in the output.
+All columns of the input that aren't expanded are duplicated to all the records in the output.

 ## Syntax